Simon Kidston

 Simon Home Kidston (born September 1967) is a British classic car dealer, collector, commentator and journalist.

 Kidston has built a reputation as one of the leading international dealers in blue-chip collector cars, with clients including Ralph Lauren, Ferrari collector Jean-Pierre Slavic and designer Marc Newson.

 Early life

 Kidston was born in September 1967, the son of Commander Home Kidston, a retired naval officer who owned and raced cars.
-His uncle was Glen Kidston, the record-breaking aviator and motor racing driver.
+His uncle was Bentley Boy Glen Kidston, the record-breaking aviator and motor racing driver.
 His cousin is the fashion designer and businesswoman Cath Kidston.

 Kidston grew up near Siena, Italy and was educated in Switzerland.
 He attended Aiglon College from 1981 to 1985.

 Career

 Kidston started his career in 1988 in the car auction department at Coys of Kensington.

 In 1996, he left to co-found Brooks Europe auction house in Geneva.
 He created high-profile events such as the annual Ferrari auction in Gstaad and the Pur Sang à Longchamp auction in Paris.
 From 1996–2006 he was President of Brooks Europe, which later became Bonhams Europe.

 In 2006, Kidston left Bonhams to start Kidston SA in Geneva, an independent advisory firm for motor car collectors.
 In 2018, Kidston opened a new office in Dubai: Kidston DMCC.